 - Involves an annual membership fee.
 While you get discounted renters rates without paying more elsewhere, AAA membership comes with an annual fee around $76.

 - Could call out more specific details online.
 Most regions don’t provide specific coverage and discount info online, leaving you to ask a representative.

 The few customers who have rated the company’s renters policies with the Better Business Bureau (BBB) tend to give low ratings for poor customer service, billing and policy change issues.
 However, these ratings come from a few dozen customers in each region.
-The company holds an A+ rating with the BBB.
+The company holds an A+ rating with the BBB, as of October 2020.

 The Auto Club Group as a whole lands below average ratings for property claims satisfaction from J.D.
 Power.
 The highest regional rating was the Auto Club of Southern California Insurance Group.
 This group holds outstanding ratings for cost and coverage options, but average ratings for overall satisfaction from the 2019 J.D.
 Power Renters Insurance study.